almahmudbd/wooc-csv-generator/README.md

 - Simple and user-friendly interface.
 - Customize product details before generating the CSV.

+## Known limitation
+Variable Product generation not working properly. **feel free to edit and share the code.**

 ## How to Use

 ### Option 1: Open the HTML File Locally